Mexican regulator authorizes America Movil's Telcel to offer 5G services

 Telcel will pay Mexico more than 900 million pesos ($44.05 million) per year in fees for the authorization, in accordance with federal law, the IFT said.

-The authorization for 5G services comes weeks after the regulator scuttled the company's long-term goal to enter the Mexican pay TV market.
+The authorization for 5G services comes weeks after the regulator scuttled the company's long-term goal of entering the Mexican pay TV market.

 Deemed a "preponderant agent" by the IFT due to its market share, America Movil had been barred from providing pay TV in Mexico since the privatization of state telecom firm Telmex in the early 1990s.
 That later evolved into America Movil.